-Banganga festival is a two-day music celebration celebrated yearly in the period of January in Malabar Hills, Mumbai, directed together by MTDC ((Maharashtra Tourism Development Corporation) and Indian Heritage Society Mumbai, to secure the social legacy of the nation.
+Banganga Festival is a two-day music celebration celebrated annually in the period of January in Malabar Hills, Mumbai, directed together by MTDC ((Maharashtra Tourism Development Corporation) and Indian Heritage Society Mumbai.
+The purpose of this festival is to secure the social legacy of the nation.

-The celebration owes its name to the Banganga tank, a sacred tank situated in the complex of Walkeshwar sanctuary in Malabar mountains.
-The celebration which was first held in 1992 witnessed the live music show exhibitions of famous artists from everywhere throughout the nation.
+What’s interesting is that the celebration of this festival owes its name to the Banganga tank.
+This is a sacred tank situated in the complex of Walkeshwar Sanctuary in the Malabar mountains.
+Historically, the celebrations of this festival were first held in the year 1992.
+It also witnessed the live music show exhibitions of famous artists from everywhere throughout the nation.

-The celebration also plans to encourage awareness with respect to conservation of the related Banganga tank and its condition.
+The Banganga celebrations in Mumbai encourages awareness with respect to conservation of the related Banganga tank and its condition.
 The celebration witnesses show and melodic exhibitions of eminent artists from all over India, captivating the gathering of people with their performances.
-Continue reading this blog to find out about Banganga celebration, its social importance and the marvels that are related to it.
+Continue reading this blog to find out about Banganga festival celebrations, its social importance and the marvels that are related to it.

 Music lovers from all over India rush to this place either to see or to take part in these exhibitions.
 For the two days of the celebration, the whole region is lit up and decorated.
-Banganga tank additionally has a lot of vacation spots close-by, including sanctuaries and buildings which frame the ideal foundation for this commended music festival.
+Banganga tank additionally has a lot of vacation spots close-by, including sanctuaries and buildings which frame the ideal foundation for this commended music festival in India.

 So, if you are an art lover then you cannot hope to miss on this feisty combination of music and culture.